John Nicholas (academic)

 John Nicholas D.D. was an English academic administrator at the University of Oxford.

 Nicholas was elected Warden (head) of New College, Oxford, in 1675, a post he held until 1679.

 During his time as Warden of New College, he was also Vice-Chancellor of Oxford University from 1677 until 1679.

 He was elected warden of Winchester College in 1679, a post he held until his death.
+He extended and adapted buildings around Winchester College.
+He had its Chapel decorated with fine oak panelling in 1680–1683.
+Soon afterwards, in 1683–1687, he had the building called "School" constructed in the English baroque Wren style.